Debt Financing Agreements for Indian Startups: Key Terms and Negotiation Tips

 Beyond repayments, some clauses directly affect how freely you can run and grow your business.

-Certain agreements require lender consent for major business decisions, asset sales, or expansion into new lines.
-These can reduce agility during growth phases.
+Operational constraints: Certain agreements require lender consent for major business decisions, asset sales, or expansion into new lines.
+This can reduce agility during growth phases.

 What Happens When a Default Is Triggered

 Defaults are not limited to missed repayments.
-Many founders are surprised by how easily a default can occur.
+Many founders underestimate how easily they can be triggered.

-• Compliance or disclosure issues: Delays in reporting, incorrect information, or legal issues can also qualify.
+Compliance or disclosure issues: Delays in reporting, incorrect information, or legal issues

 Once triggered, defaults can lead to penalties, higher costs, or accelerated repayment.
-Knowing these triggers helps you assess risk realistically before signing.
+Reviewing these triggers in advance helps you assess risk more accurately before signing.

-How to Review and Approach a Debt Financing Agreement
+How to Review and Negotiate a Debt Financing Agreement

 Step 1: Map repayments to your cash flow

-Look at repayment schedules alongside your revenue cycle.
-Monthly repayments may work for predictable SaaS revenue but can strain businesses with seasonal or uneven cash inflows.
+Review repayment schedules alongside your revenue cycle.
+Monthly repayments may work for predictable SaaS revenue, but can strain businesses with seasonal or uneven inflows.

 Step 2: Stress-test the covenants

-Ask what happens if revenue dips, collections slow, or expenses spike for a quarter.
-If a covenant is easy to breach during normal volatility, it’s a risk, not a safeguard.
+Assess what happens if revenue dips, collections slow, or expenses spike for a quarter.
+If a covenant is easy to breach during normal fluctuations, it’s a risk, not a safeguard.

 Step 3: Review restrictions on future funding